Interesting examples in $\mathbb{C}^2$ of maps tangent to the identity without domains of attraction: Dynamics of at the origin along

 The line $\{z=w\}$ is point-wise fixed (since $f(z,z)=(z,z)$) and corresponds to the direction $[1:1]$.
-This direction is a degenerate characteristic direction of $f$ since $(p,q)(1,1)=0(1,1)=(0,0).$ It is easy to check that $[1:1]$ is an apparent characteristic direction, whereas $[1:0]$ and $[0:1]$ are both fuchsian characteristic directions (definitions in \cite{V}). \\ In $\C^2$, for a map tangent to the identity, there are many results on whether a domain of attraction exists along a given characteristic direction that depend, in part, on if the direction is apparent, fuchsian, irregular, or dicritical (see \cite{AR,H1,H2,L1,L2,L3,V}).
-In \cite{V}, Vivas showed that $f$ has no domain of attraction to the origin along $[1:1]$.
-We expand on this to show that: (1) the dynamics near $[1:1]$ is very interesting and (2) $f$ actually has no domain of attraction to the origin.
+This direction is a degenerate characteristic direction of $f$ since $(p,q)(1,1)=0(1,1)=(0,0).$ It is easy to check that $[1:1]$ is an apparent characteristic direction, whereas $[1:0]$ and $[0:1]$ are both Fuchsian characteristic directions (definitions in \cite{AT,RV}). \\

+In $\C^2$, for a map tangent to the identity, there are many results on whether a domain of attraction exists along a given characteristic direction that depend, in part, on if the direction is apparent, Fuchsian, irregular, or dicritical (see \cite{AR,H1,H2,L1,L2,L3,V}).
+In Section \ref{nodomain} we show that there is no domain of attraction to the origin.
+Here we show that the dynamics near $[1:1]$ is very interesting even though there is no domain of attraction to the origin along $[1:1]$.
 Now we pay more rigorous attention to the interesting dynamical behavior depicted in Figure \ref{fig2}.
 In particular, we prove there is an open subset of $\R^2$ whose points converge to $\{z=w\}$. \\

 For the remainder of this section, we restrict the domain of $f$ to $\R^2$.
 We first show that